euroargodev/argopy/docs/data_manipulation.rst

     ds_binned = ds.argo.groupby_pressure_bins(bins=bins, select='deep')
     ds_binned

+See the new ``STD_PRES_BINS`` variable that hold the pressure bins definition.
 The sub-sampling can be seen like this:

 .. code-block:: python